openalea/hydroroot/doc/installation.rst

     mamba create -f conda/environment.yml
     mamba activate hydroroot
+    pip install -e .

-This will create a conda environment called *hydroroot* with the proper dependencies and will install openalea.hydroroot with `pip install -e` the develop mode.
-The second command activate the environment.
+This will first create a conda environment called *hydroroot* with the proper dependencies, then the environment will be activated, and finally openalea.hydroroot will be installed in develop mode.
+As above to have notebook support run `mamba install jupyterlab`.